 Wetland Dynamics in Early Versus Late Spring

-Tree Swallows skimming low over flooded fields in late April are targeting emerging insects from temporary pools and flooded meadows.
-Those sites offer rich, brief feeding opportunities during northbound migration.
-By June, pools dry and insect density drops, so Tree Swallows continue north where water and insects remain through the breeding season.
+In late April flooded fields Tree Swallows skim the surface to catch emerging insects from the temporary pools and flooded meadows.
+The brief rich feeding opportunities are beneficial during the northbound migration.
+When the pools dry and the insects density decreases, Tree Swallows continue to migrate north to wherever insects and water are located throughout the breeding season.

 Urban Edges and Stopover Sites